 On this page: Waikato weather, El Niño and La Niña, Pacific Decadal Oscillation (PDO), Southern Oscillation Index (SOI), What we are doing, Useful Links

 ‘Weather’ describes seasonal changes in climate, temperature, rainfall, winds and storms.
 Extreme weather, such as heavy rainfall and high winds can threaten people, property and our environment.
 Heat, cold, rainfall, wind and storm events in a particular area vary, depending on:

 - where it is in the world (for example, distance from the equator)

 - the type of landscape around it (for example, hills, mountains, valleys and plains).

-Weather patterns are also affected by other things including:
+Weather patterns are also influenced by other factors including:

 - Climate Change